DevOpsParthu/90DaysOfDevOps/2023/day16/day-16-solution.md

 </div>

-- Explanation: This commands use the `docker run` commands to start a new container based on hello-world and its create image.Docker will pull the image if its not available in locally and simply container prints a message to conform that your Docker installation is working.
+- **Explanation**: This commands use the `docker run` commands to start a new container based on hello-world and its create image.Docker will pull the image if its not available in locally and simply container prints a message to conform that your Docker installation is working.

 ### Use the `docker inspect` command to view detailed information about a container or image.